ISSS does not write letters of invitation for family members’ visitor visa process.

 Information for Your Visitor

-Documents that may be helpful to provide to your visitor include:
+Documents that may be helpful for your visitor include:

 - An invitation letter written by you, the student or scholar